xiaohw7/cgmoi/README.md

       - [FreeRTOS](https://github.com/feilipu/Arduino_FreeRTOS_Library) for running Real Time Operating System on Arduino
       - [SimpleKalmanFilter](https://github.com/denyssene/SimpleKalmanFilter) for running values through a Kalman filter to reduce noisy readings

-2. Upload cgmoi.ino onto Arduino and open Serial monitor.
+2. Upload cgmoi2.ino onto Arduino and open Serial monitor.

 3. Code uses FreeRTOS.
 There will be 4 tasks, namely Rotate, Gyro, Motor, and Cg.
 Code will suspend Rotate, Gyro, and Motor task immediately in void setup() and Cg task will run at highest priority.

 4. Code has 3 modes.
 Mode 1 runs Cg task, reads values from load cells and output CG and mass values.
 Mode 2 runs Motor and Gyro tasks and outputs angular acceleration values.
-Mode 3 runs Rotate task and allows user to rotate top plate a desired number of steps.
+Mode 3 runs Rotate task and allows user to rotate top plate a desired number of steps in either direction.

 5. After uploading code, Arduino will be running mode 1 and user can see output values from load cells on Serial monitor.
 User can either continue with mode 1 to measure CG of satellite or switch to mode 2 to measure MOI of satellite instead or switch to mode 3 to rotate top plate to the desired orientation.